tskit-dev/msprime/docs/api.rst

 +++++++++++++++++

 These classes are the interfaces used to interact with the trees and mutational information stored in a tree sequence.
+The :class:`.TreeSequence` class represents a single tree sequence, and the :class:`.SparseTree` class represents a single tree in a tree sequence.

 .. autoclass:: msprime.TreeSequence()
     :members: